dodyg/practical-edgedb-net/README.md

 # Practical EdgeDB.NET

 Samples on how to use EdgeDB with ASP.NET Core.
 It requires the .NET 8 preview 6.
+For ASP.NET Core samples, go to [Practical ASP.NET Core](https://github.com/dodyg/practical-aspnetcore).

 - [Hello World](projects/hello-world)